Your burger is not fully cooked just because it has sizzled for a while on the grill.

 For example, if your thermometer reads 120°F the doneness of your burger is rare, medium-rare reads 130°F, medium-rare reads 140°F, medium-well reads 150°F and anything above 160°F indicates well done.

-According to FDA, you should cook the ground beef up to 160°F. However, avoid cooking more than 160°F as it loses its taste and quite dry.
+According to FDA, you should cook the ground beef up to 160°F. However, avoid cooking much more than 160°F as it loses its taste and will become quite dry.

 Cutting into a burger